architectural review committee

 If you have any questions regarding our covenants, please contact the Pinery ARC office at (303) 841-5305 for clarification or more detailed information.

-In addition to reviewing submittals, the ARC is charged with acting on covenant violations which occur in the Pinery.
+In addition to reviewing submittals, the ARC assists residents in resolving covenant violations which occur in the Pinery.
 In a recent issue of the Pinery Homeowner, the ARC ran an updated ‘Policy Statement’ relative to Notices of Covenant Violation.
 You might wonder how enforcement action for a violation occurs.

 Typically, the ARC is contacted by a resident who is concerned about unapproved changes or activity (for example RV parking) they have observed.
 An ARC committee member is assigned to review the situation.
 The committee member is not given the name of the complainant and it is ARC policy not to reveal the name of the person who made the inquiry.